Discussion paper on the review of the Physical Activities Regulations

 Nuclear energy is not a solution to reaching Canadas energy requirements

-by Margaret Sagar, 2 months agoAs an informed member of the public and citizen of Canada, I object to the premise that nuclear power is essential to reach Canada’s net zero goals for carbon emissions as we move away from fossil fuels.
+by Margaret Sagar, over 1 year agoAs an informed member of the public and citizen of Canada, I object to the premise that nuclear power is essential to reach Canada’s net zero goals for carbon emissions as we move away from fossil fuels.

 1. Nuclear projects such as the proposed SMRs and MicroMRs have not been created on a commercial scale.
 They are new unproven technology2.
 They will be extremely expensive to build as are all nuclear power projects.